-We need to know what kind of business you are operating to be divided properly in the divorce and valued properly.
-Your business creation may have taken place many years ago, and you have since forgotten how your business is classified.
-By the same token, you may have allowed coworkers or a business advisor to make decisions in this regard for you.
-If you do not clearly understand how your business can be classified under the law or what impact those decisions will have on your divorce, then read on to find out.
+We need to know what kind of business you are operating to be adequately divided in the divorce and appropriately valued.
+Your business creation may have occurred many years ago, and you have since forgotten how your business is classified.
+You may have allowed coworkers or a business advisor to make decisions in this regard for you.
+If you do not clearly understand how your business can be classified under the law or how those decisions will impact your divorce, read on to find out.

-If you and your spouse, or any other individual in yourself, own the business in tandem, then you likely have what is called a partnership.
 This is an interesting discussion for us in the context of divorce because you do not own the business as a separate person from your spouse, nor is it owned by your community a state.
+If you and your spouse, or any other individual in yourself, own the business in tandem, then you likely have a partnership.
 In actuality, the partnership owns the business, and therefore your business would not be eligible to become a part of your divorce in any way.
 This means that it could not be divided up in your divorce, nor can it properly be classified as your separate property or that of your spouse.

-As a partner in the partnership entity, you need to be aware that the only time your ownership rights come into play for divorce is profit from the business.
-Specifically, if you share the profits and income from the business are distributed during the marriage, then these profits or income are properly classified as Community property.
+As a partner in the partnership entity, you must be aware that profit from the business is the only time your ownership rights come into play for divorce.
+Specifically, if you share the profits and income from the business are distributed during the marriage, then these profits or income are correctly classified as Community property.
 This is true even if you are interested in the business are classified as your separate property.
 Again, income earned during your marriage is presumed to be Community property, absent other types of evidence to the contrary.

-In this same way, if you are business is classified as a Corporation or as a limited liability corporation.
+Similarly, if you are business is classified as a Corporation or a limited liability corporation.
 Your interest in the business is neither separate nor Community property.
 If you own part of a Corporation, only your ownership portion can be subject to division in the divorce.
-This can become complicated depending upon how ownership of the Corporation has been created.
+This can become complicated depending upon how ownership of the corporation has been created.
 It would make a lot of sense to work with a person who has experience in dividing up business entities in divorce in addition to your attorney to make sure that this process occurs as smoothly as possible.

 How could your business be divided up in your Texas divorce?

-Now that we understand how your business may be classified in a legal sense, we can shift our discussion towards how the business may be divided In your divorce.
-As if he didn't have enough challenges in front of you in this divorce, as a business owner, you have specific challenges that you need to be aware of and need to be able to develop strategies to tackle head-on.
+Now that we understand how your business may be classified legally, we can shift our discussion towards how the business may be divided In your divorce.
+As if he didn’t have enough challenges in front of you in this divorce, as a business owner, you have specific challenges that you need to be aware of and need to be able to develop strategies to tackle head-on.
 Determining how your small business will be divided should be foremost among those questions.

-Before we get into questions of how your business may be divided in a divorce, we need to determine whether or not it is Community property.
+Before we ask how your business may be divided in a divorce, we must determine whether it is Community property.
 If you are at all familiar with our blog post here on this website, then you may remember that all property in existence at the time of your divorce is presumed to be community-owned.
-This means that both you and your spouse have a right to ask for that property item to be divided in the divorce somehow.
+This means that you and your spouse have a right to ask for that property item to be somehow divided in the divorce.

-For that reason, you should not assume that just because you operated the small business that your spouse couldn't derive some benefit out of business in the divorce.
+Therefore, you should not assume that just because you operated the small business, your spouse couldn’t derive some benefit out of business in the divorce.
 While it is unlikely that a judge would order you to turn over day-to-day operations to a spouse who is never worked within the business, that does not mean that they are not entitled to a portion of that business is the value at the time of your divorce.

 You can think of it in this way, almost like your family home.
 You and your income may have put down all the money for a down payment, made all the improvements on the House, made every single mortgage payment, and you may have done a lot of physical labor to repair and improve the home.
-With all that being said, simply because he is married to you are spouse has a Community property ownership interest in the home even though his income went towards any payments on the home, and their sweat never went into any improvements made on the home.
+With all that being said, simply because he is married to you, are spouse has a Community property ownership interest in the home even though his income went towards any payments on the home, and their sweat never went into any improvements made.

 Option number one for dividing your small business in a Texas divorce

+Two issues come to mind regarding a subject like this.
+First, you need to ensure that your business is valued correctly.
 So long as the business is characterized properly as Community property, they will be paid money out of the divorce for their ownership stake in that business.
-Two issues come to mind regarding a subject like this.
-The first is that you need to make sure that your business is properly valued.
 This means that you and your attorney will need to look into hiring a person in your community who is familiar with appraising and valuing small businesses of your type.
 You may have a rough idea of what your business may be worth, but I could tell you that this number may differ significantly from what an expert or experienced accountant may believe.

 The other issue that bears mentioning in this regard is that you need to have sufficient cash on hand to pay your spouse their portion of the ownership interest in your business most people, not surprisingly, do not have hundreds or even 10s of thousands of dollars laying around to pay a spouse their ownership interest in a business in the divorce.
 Many people will take out a loan to pay their spouse immediately or cede other Community property to their spouse equal to the value of the business.
 Finally, you may be able to work out an agreement with your spouse whereby you pay them a certain percentage of net profits each year until their ownership stake in the business is paid in full.